Filter Options

 Okavango Delta Safari Tours & Holidays

-The Okavango Delta safari is an African classic.
-The vast network of waterways changes with the seasons, but always hosts memorable wildlife populations.
+The Okavango Delta is an African classic, a vast network of waterways that changes with the seasons, but always hosts memorable wildlife populations.
 The diversity here is endless, with islands that exist one year but are gone the next.
 This world in motion should be drama enough for most visitors, but it is here that Botswana’s wildlife reputation was born and so many wildlife documentaries were filmed.
 To put it another way, the Delta is one of the best places on the planet to see wildlife.

 Selected filters: